Privateer: Ships

 Entrepreneurs converted many different types of vessels into privateers, including obsolete warships and refitted merchant ships.
-The investors would arm the vessels and recruit large crews, much larger than a merchantman or a naval vessel would carry, in order to crew the prizes they captured.
+The investors would arm the vessels and recruit large crews, much larger than a merchantman or a naval vessel would carry, to crew the prizes they captured.
 Privateers generally cruised independently, but it was not unknown for them to form squadrons, or to co-operate with the regular navy.
 A number of privateers were part of the English fleet that opposed the Spanish Armada in 1588.
 Privateers generally avoided encounters with warships, as such encounters would be at best unprofitable.
 Still, such encounters did occur.
 For instance, in 1815 Chasseur encountered HMS St Lawrence, herself a former American privateer, mistaking her for a merchantman until too late; in this instance, however, the privateer prevailed.

 The United States used mixed squadrons of frigates and privateers in the American Revolutionary War.
 Following the French Revolution, French privateers became a menace to British and American shipping in the western Atlantic and the Caribbean, resulting in the Quasi-War, a brief conflict between France and the United States, fought largely at sea, and to the Royal Navy's procuring Bermuda sloops to combat the French privateers.